-Peoples and Language: The region of Ethiopia is marked by ethnic and linguistic diversity.
+Peoples and Language: The region of Ethiopia is marked by ethnic and linguistic diversity which adds a lot to Ethiopia cultural tourist attractions.
 Estimates of the number of languages in Ethiopia are as high as 100.
 Among the four major super-families of African language, it is the Afro-Asiatic and the Nilo-Saharan, particularly the former are most pertinent in the country.

 Domestication of Plants and Animals: It appears that it was around 4,000-6,000 years ago that the domestication of plants and animals began took place on large scale in Ethiopia.
 Knowledge of the domestication of plants and animals in Ethiopia is based on linguistic and archaeological evidence.
 The plants of the grass type which were domesticated in Ethiopia were tef and dagusa.
 Other plants which originated in Ethiopia were the oil seed nug, and the ensat.
 Archaeological findings suggest that ensat was once widely cultivated over much of central and northern Ethiopia.